TorAP/AML/README.md

 - Running main.py will train a model
 - To tweak parameters you can select a subset of hyperparamters, by chaning the index in the training step.
-- To monitor performance you can add your own Weight and biasis api-key.
+- To monitor performance you can add your own Weight and Biasis api-key.
 - 6 types of images will be generated during training:
   - Original photos
   - Generated Monet